Adrianjewell91/telnyx/README.md

 7. Simple Logic for preventing empty comment submission.
 8. SCSS Compiling.
 9. Some Unit Tests.
-10. Provider, HashRouter, Containerization of Components to map state and dispatch to props.
+10. Provider, HashRouter, containerization of components to map state and dispatch to props.

 ## Potential Further Implementations: